 If you’ve got smaller hands and you’ve been struggling to find a guitar that feels comfortable, you aren’t alone – many players, particularly younger guitarists and female guitarists can have a tough time finding the perfect guitar.
 Finding a guitar that fits you comfortably can make a huge difference, not only to your technique, but to your enthusiasm to even pick it up and practice, and these factors are two of the biggest influences in overall improvement.

 While testing these guitars we primarily looked at comfort and ergonomics to see which guitars were most suitable for smaller handed players.
 In addition, we’ve compared tones, and overall build quality to give you a full 360 view of these instruments.
+(You can also check out our roundup for electric guitars as well as our overall choices).

 In this KillerGuitarRigs Guide, we’ve done the leg work for you and reviewed the 5 best acoustic guitars for small hands – keep on reading to learn: